ChainSafe/forest/docs/docs/developers/guides/debug_trace_transaction_guide.md

 ### Expected Differences Between Forest and Anvil

-When comparing `debug_traceTransaction` output from Forest and Anvil, expect these Filecoin-specific differences:
+When comparing `debug_traceTransaction` output from Forest and Anvil, expect these Filecoin specific differences:

 | Aspect                 | Forest (Filecoin)                          | Anvil (Ethereum)               |
 | ---------------------- | ------------------------------------------ | ------------------------------ |